DFE-Digital/get-help-with-tech/app/views/devices_guidance/device_specification.md

 These devices met the minimum technical specifications for remote education.
 They may have residual asset labels, external scratches, smart water application, etching or writing on the exterior of the device.

-If devices came with any remaining manufacturer's warranty (this was less than a year).
+The devices came with any remaining manufacturer's warranty (this was less than a year).

 </div>